ryansoh-42/llm-buddyguard/README.md

 ### 3. Install Models Locally

-The project now uses fine-tuned models that need to be downloaded locally:
+The project uses fine-tuned models that need to be downloaded locally:

 #### Step 3.1: Hugging Face Authentication
 ```bash